anushree199/axi-project/README.md

 - Clean separation of build and runtime layers

 We are now ready to develop and test our .NET 8 Web API application with confidence in a secure and automated local environment.

+## .gitlab-ci.yml

+This .yml file builds the image stores it in ecr and app is deployed using app service The code is just written and its not tested.
+If extra time provided will be able to execute it.
+The infrastructure can be automated using terraform and then we can containerize docker.
+This is just a sample file how we could achieve it.

+# how to see the logs incase of failure

+docker ps - it will list all containers docker logs super-service-container - to find the container docker exec -it container_id /bin/bash - enter the container shell ps aux - heck if the app crashed or stuck cat web.config dotnet test ./test/SuperService.UnitTests.csproj --logger "trx;LogFileName=test_results.trx" - helps to store the logs in a file and we can read it from here and debug docker rm -f super-service-container - remove the crashed container